by

 not have to decrypt the disk to load the kernel in case of full

-.
+disk encryption./usr.
 Anything else would be out of scope, i.e. the UsrMerge proposal has to

-be implemented./usr
+be implemented./usr,

-.
-A concept for config and data migration scripts would be
+including /etc. A concept for config and data migration scripts would be

 needed, i.e. similar to how web applications migrate SQL databases back and

-forth on upgrades or downgrades./boot
+forth on upgrades or downgrades./boot, ideally according to the

 systemd boot loader specification.